top of page

 Write a comprehensive policy that outlines:

-i) What is a record
+i) What constitutes a record

 ii) Who is responsible for upkeep